SpineEventEngine/bootstrap/README.md

 }
 ```

-See [this Gradle doc][gradle-plugins-dsl] on how to apply a plugin only to certain to subprojects.
+See [this Gradle doc][gradle-plugins-dsl] on how to apply a plugin only to certain subprojects.

 [gradle-plugins-dsl]: https://docs.gradle.org/current/userguide/plugins.html#sec:subprojects_plugins_dsl